Emi Suzuki: 2010–present

 In January 2010, she made a surprise appearance as an alumnus on Fuji Mezamashi TVs "Today's Countdown", a news program which she appeared on in her novice years (2001–2002).
 Despite having a busy work schedule, she referred to herself as a semi-retired model, and implied that she did not wish to pursue an acting career.

 Suzuki has appeared on the first issue of Used Mix Special Edition CLOSET, as one of its three featured models along with Miho Tanaka and Rena Takeshita near the end of 2010.

 Weight controversy

 In November 2008, a special editorial "The Starving Princess Part 8: Can't Stop, Won't Stop" was published in Takarajima, a monthly lifestyle magazine.
 Suzuki was named "The 6th thinnest female model in the 2000s".
 This editorial further reported her body specifications, which was calculated by several specialists as 5 ft 9+1/2 in, 93 lb, and 13.4 (BMI).
 According to former models who worked with Suzuki at Seventeen (including Anna Tsuchiya, Naoko Tokuzawa, and Ayano Seki), Suzuki had a large appetite.
 She is noted for her extremely fast metabolism.

 Personal life

-Suzuki married a non-celebrity man who works in the fashion industry in February 2013, after the two had dated for just three months.
-She gave birth to their daughter on October 7, 2013.
+Suzuki married a non-celebrity man who works in the fashion industry in February 2013, after the two had dated for three months.
+She also revealed that he had initially proposed to her within just two weeks of dating.
+She gave birth to their only daughter on October 7, 2013.

 She became best friends with Nana Eikura in 2003.